Nikhil-Khetani/Nikhil-Khetani/README.md

 - **[Abalones](../../../IBM-EDA-for-ML)**: *Exploratory data analysis and dataset transformations*
 - **[Heating Loads of Buildings](../../../IBM-Supervised-Learning-Regression)**: *Comparison of regressions such as linear, polynomial, ridge, lasso and elastic net regression*
 - **[Credit Card Fraud](../../../Credit-Card-Fraud-Classification)**: *Comparison of classification algorithms such as logistic regression, SVMs, decision trees/random forest, whilst dealing with a heavily imbalanced dataset*
+- **[NIPS Conference Papers Word Clustering](../../../NIPS-Conference-Papers-Word-Clustering)**: *Comparison of unsupervised clustering algorithms such as Kmeans++ clustering, heirarchical agglomerate clustering and density-based spatial clustering of applications with noise (DBSCAN)*

 #### 💡 Warwick AI Projects
 - **[Project #NOFAKES](../../../../peterfazekas1999/-nofakes-project )**